rajveersd13/Grocery_Store/README.md

 ---
 ## Technical Challenges

-While building the FreshBasket application, some technical challenges were encountered:
+While building the Grocery_Store application, some technical challenges were encountered:

 1. Implementing secure user authentication and password hashing.
 2. Optimizing the application for scalability and performance.